BRECON FESTIVAL BALLET WELCOMES YOU

 This production was created by Artistic Director Katy Sinnadurai, a ballet dancer and choreographer based in Brecon.
 All principal roles were performed by professional ballet dancers, with children’s and character roles taken by local dance students and actors.
 The corps de ballet roles were performed by full-time students from King's International Ballet Academy.
 The Snowflakes chorus was sung by a local choir, and the production was accompanied by the Welsh Chamber Orchestra.

 This extremely ambitious project was made possible by grants and a fund-raising campaign which helped cover the costs of this exciting production… Brecon’s very own Christmas ballet.
 All performances played to sell-out audiences, and such was its success that we are repeating it again from 18th to 21st December 2020.
+In the event that Covid-19 prevents this production from going ahead, we are working on a “Plan B”, see Covid-19 below.

 WE ARE CONTINUALLY ADDING TO THIS WEBSITE AS THE PRODUCTION EVOLVES,